Savannah Personal Injury Attorney

 Punitive Damages

 Punitive damages are not intended to make a victim whole, rather they are used to compensate a victim and essentially punish a defendant at the same time.
 Their goal is to ensure that the defendant is deterred from engaging in this type of behavior in the future and it will deter others from doing the same as well.
 Punitive damages typically aren’t awarded unless the situation is particularly egregious, and they’re quite rare in personal injury cases.
 Every case is unique, meaning that no average settlement amount will accurately represent how much your case might be worth.
-Furthermore, an insurance company may intentionally devalue your personal injury claim in an attempt to save money.
-It is important to discuss the value of your case in more detail with a personal injury attorney before accepting a settlement.
+Furthermore, an insurance company may intentionally devalue your claim in an attempt to save money.
+It is important to discuss your legal rights and the value of your case in more detail with a personal injury law firm before accepting a settlement.

 One of the most important aspects of a personal injury claim is the statute of limitations.
 The statute of limitations is the amount of time by which you must file your claim to be able to recover compensation.
 If you fail to file the claim within that deadline, you could miss out on compensation that you’d otherwise be legally entitled to.